ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 In order to behave as a current/power source, you can enable integral action.
 Integral action adds infinite gain at DC in the power loop, which means that the AFE will increase/decrease its frequency or voltage until its power matches the user selected power setpoints and is perfectly tracked (within the sensors accuracy), therefore behaving as a current/power source.

 !!! warning
-    **Important:**  bear in mind that to be able to enable integral action there needs to be at least one or more devices that act as ‘master’ generators, meaning that they do not have integral action or that their frequency/voltage is stable, otherwise the whole system would drift in frequency/voltage.
-For example, it is ok to enable integral action when connected to a diesel generator, or to the utility grid.
+    **Important:**  bear in mind that to be able to enable integral action there needs to be at least one or more devices that act as 'master' generators, meaning that they do not have integral action or that their frequency/voltage is stable, otherwise the whole system would drift in frequency/voltage.
+For example, it is ok to enable integral action when connected to a diesel generator or another stiff external AC source.
 But if you only have one AFE generating 3-phase, then you should NOT enable integral action.

 !!! warning
-    If the integral action is activated because the AFE is operating in parallel to the utility grid (for example), bbut suddenly the utility grid is disconnected, then the integral action must be deactivated as soon as possible to prevent frequency/voltage drift.
+    Loss of the external AC source while integral action is enabled will cause frequency and voltage to drift, and integral action must be cleared.
+In a utility-connected product this condition is an unintentional island; detecting it and ceasing to energize is the function of the interconnection protection in the finished equipment.
+Clearing integral action over CAN is not a substitute for that protection and does not act on the timescale it requires.

 ### Overload conditions
 The overload capabilities of the AFE is inherently small because its peak current rating is very close to its nominal one.